yoh-tanimoto/siqr_test/README.md

 # tracing
 A variation of trasym, where asymptomatic carriers are also detected and quarantined with a certain rate.

+# import
+A variation of siqr-test, where there is the compoartment of asymptomatic carriers (A).
+There is a fixed number of confounding disease (Inf) and a fixed number of tests are conducted every day, both to A and to I. If a carrier (symptomatic or not) is tested, s/he goes to Q.
+Interestingly, whether the contagion diverges or not depends both on the number of tests and the initial number of infection.

 The original code of the SIR model by Christian Hill is here https://scipython.com/book/chapter-8-scipy/additional-examples/the-sir-epidemic-model/